eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

   - [Test Case 5: Remote PE-CE link failure](#test-case-5-remote-pe-ce-link-failure)
 - [References](#references)

-## Scope
+## Goal
-This document is for reducing packet loss when Zebra handles convergence for millions of recursive routes on SONiC.
+This document is for reducing packet loss window when Zebra handles convergence of recursive routes on SONiC.
 Since SONiC doesn't have MPLS VPN support in master, the testing would focus on EVPN and SRv6 VPN only.

 ## Requirements Overview
-This HLD introducing a method for fast recovering from packet loss in the event of underlay ECMP path changes.
-Since Zebra serves as the control plane on SONiC, then corresponding adjustments may be made to FPM and Orchagent to collaborate with it.
-- Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
-(Rely on BRCM and NTT's changes)
-- Orchagent picks up event from APP DB and trigger nexthop group programming.
-Neighorch needs to handle this new schema without change too much on existing codes.
-(Rely on BRCM and NTT's changes)

 Because the Linux kernel lacks support for recursive routes, FRR Zebra flattens the nexthop information of recursive routes when transferring it from Zebra to FPM or the Linux kernel.
 Currently, when a path goes down, Zebra would inform various protocol processes and let them replay routes update events accordingly.
 This leads an issue discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx).

 <figure align=center>